pmcclay/hc05_baudat/README.md

 ### connecting HC-05 to "the usual" UNO-like boards
 power; hardware serial w/level shifting; reset cap.
 [TODO sources]().
 (It might be that someone thinks HC-05 modules tollerate 5V just fine and routinely connects RX & TX directly to 5V boards, but I wouldn't know anything about such nonsense.
+That person probably uses resistor dividers in anything he's actually making with solder anyhow)

 ## mega tiny
 This sketch compiles for "typical" ATmega boards, like UNO & friends, and for Digispark ATtiny85 boards.